-- Develop solutions (static and dynamic) to improve workload distribution of Schiphol ground a) control - Develop solutions for zero emissions, and improved air quality, operations that can be integrated b) in the ground operations concept of Schiphol airport.
+- a) Develop solutions (static and dynamic) to improve workload distribution of Schiphol ground control - b) Develop solutions for zero emissions, and improved air quality, operations that can be integrated in the ground operations concept of Schiphol airport.

 Short term objective: Improved capacity and reduced workload.